 Palthe Oberman is a dedicated labour and employment law firm operating in Amsterdam, the Netherlands.
-We provide legal assistance to national and international organizations for all their employment related matters.
+We provide legal assistance to national and international organisations for all their employment related matters.
 We have many years of experience in guiding companies from all over the world through the process of taking on staff in the Netherlands.
 We also have a broad network of specialists to share with you, such as tax advisors, payroll companies, pension advisors, working conditions services, company doctor services and insurance companies.

 2. Labour and Employment Law Requirements

-A. GENERAL EMPLOYER’S REQUIREMENTS
+A) GENERAL EMPLOYER’S REQUIREMENTS

 In order to be legally compliant, employers are required by legislation to create and implement a number of employment policies and practices.
-The following are statutory requirements for an organization that is commencing work in the Netherlands.
+The following are statutory requirements for an organisation that is commencing work in the Netherlands.

 - Dutch working conditions legislation contains several statutory obligations for employers, such as having a Risk Inventory and Evaluation policy in place and entering into a contract with an occupational health and safety service provider (“company doctor”).

-- For many sectors, collective labour agreements have been agreed upon by the trade unions and employers’ organizations, which may contain specific requirements for employers.
+- For many sectors, collective labour agreements have been agreed upon by the trade unions and employers’ organisations, which may contain specific requirements for employers.
 Please note that collective labour agreements may apply by operation of law.

 - Check whether a sectoral pension scheme may be applicable in your situation.
 Please note that a sectoral pension scheme may be mandatory.